athreya-harshith/MongoDB-Reference/README.md

     * **Document Based** (MongoDb)
 ## MongoDb
 * MongoDb stores an instance of data in the Document format.
-* MongoDb staores one instance of recored as document.
+* MongoDb stores one instance of recored as document.
 * Group of documents belongs to a collection.
     * Document == row/tuple
     * Collections == tables
 * Every document can posses its own structure and fields.

+## Features of MongoDb
+* Cross platform (Independent of OS)
+* Open Source
+* NoSQL
+* Document Based DB

+## Queries With MongoDB in mongo-shell
+* Usage of `mongo` command in terminal is not preffered as `mongosh` has superseeded it.
+* Use `mongosh` for starting mongoshell.